 - The Eradicator from The Kids in the Hall, a masked man who refuses to tell anyone his real name and is extremely serious about "climbing the squash ladder" at a gym, to the other players' bemusement.
 He turns out to be terrible at squash.

 "Do you want to unmask me?
 It's your right."

 - In an episode of Seinfeld, three generations of Mandelbaums throw out their back trying to show up Morty and Jerry Seinfeld in weightlifting.
 Anything Jerry says to diffuse this is met with accusations that he thinks they're better than them.

 - Dark Sun half-elves like this.
 They even got a personal XP award for besting a human or elf in some or other traditional activity.
 Just because they want to be accepted and it always involves one way or another showing that they "aren't worse at this".

 - In the Ace Attorney series a lot of the more evil prosecutors (and some attorneys) seem to only care for their win-loss records, not for actually seeing justice done.
-There's even a Prosecutor of the Year award they can for having a better record!.
-Snapping out of this mentality was key to Miles Edgeworth's character growth, and the fact that Klavier Gavin never did this in the first place makes him standout as unusual among the game's rivals.
+There's even a Prosecutor of the Year award they can receive for having a better record!
+Snapping out of this mentality was key to Miles Edgeworth's character growth, and the fact that Klavier Gavin never did this in the first place makes him stand out as unusual among the game's rivals.

 - The most extreme example is Manfred Von Karma, who took pride in never losing a case in 40 years but was infuriated at a tiny blemish on his "perfect" win record from taking a penalty against Gregory Edgeworth in court.